 Frequently Asked Questions

 All of our classes are open to all adults in the general public.
-Regardless of how much gardening experience you have, you are welcome in all of our classes.
+Anyone is welcome regardless of gardening experience.
 You do not need to be a student at the U of S, nor pay student fees.
 All classrooms are wheelchair accessible.
 All instructors are LGBTQ friendly.
-Any adult can register in any of our classes!
+Everyone is welcome!

 At this time we only offer classes for adults aged 16+.
 In special circumstances, we may accept especially keen teenagers under 16 years of age into our existing classes and tours.
 Of course, nursing mothers are welcome to bring their young infants to class providing that other students are not excessively disturbed.